- Company culture

-Your exit interviews should be mandatory.
+Your exit interviews should be mandatory, unless the termination of the contract is due to gross misconduct .
 This is especially because you may be seeing very valuable employees go.
 Those that have added a lot to your company, and are difficult to replace, will offer the feedback your company needs more desperately.
 But equally, those who you will not have trouble replacing should also have an opportunity to speak about their experience.

 3. Include the exit interview on the offboarding process

 Conducting them at the right time is also key to ensuring you get the most out of the exit interview.
 You may wish to include it as part of the employee offboarding process so that it fits in seamlessly during the handover from one employee to another.